willcrichton/rust-book/src/ch04-05-ownership-recap.md

 ## Ownership Recap

 This chapter introduced a lot of new concepts like ownership, borrowing, and slices.
-If you aren't familiar with systems programming, this chapter *also* introduced new concepts like memory allocation, the stack vs. the heap, pointers, and undefined behavior.
+If you aren't familiar with systems programming, this chapter also introduced new concepts like memory allocation, the stack vs. the heap, pointers, and undefined behavior.
 Before we move on to the rest of Rust, let's first stop and take a breath.
-Then we'll review and practice with the key concepts from this chapter.
+We'll review and practice with the key concepts from this chapter.

 ### Ownership versus Garbage Collection

 To put ownership into context, we should talk about **garbage collection**.
-Most programming languages use a garbage collector to manage memory, such as in Python, Java, and Javascript.
-A garbage collector works at runtime adjacent to a running program.
+Most programming languages use a garbage collector to manage memory, such as in Python, Javascript, Java, and Go.
+A garbage collector works at runtime adjacent to a running program (a tracing collector, at least).
 The collector scans through memory to find data that's no longer used &mdash; that is, the running program can no longer reach that data from a function-local variable.
 Then the collector deallocates the unused memory for later use.

 The key benefit of a garbage collector is that it avoids undefined behavior (such as using freed memory), as can happen in C or C++.
 Garbage collection also avoids the need for a complex type system to check for undefined behavior, like in Rust.
 However, there are a few drawbacks to garbage collection.
 One obvious drawback is performance, as garbage collection incurs either frequent small overheads (for reference-counting, like in Python and Swift) or infrequent large overheads (for tracing, like in all other GC'd languages).